Zeyu-Li/Unity-Tutorial-2D/README.md

 From the top, there are many icons, we will go through each of them,

-* Curser - selects tiles from scene
+* Cursor - selects tiles from scene
 * Move - Moves tiles in palette (Only if you click **Edit**)
 * Brush - paints on scene
 * Square/Rect - Selects multiple tiles or one to paint from